Dealing With Secondhand Smoke in a Rented Virginia Home

 Check Local Nonsmoking Laws

-If you live in public housing or university housing, you are more likely to have laws that restrict or prohibit smoking in your apartment or common areas.
-In fact, the Department of Housing and Urban Development (HUD), which regulates public housing across the nation, recently announced that all public housing must be smoke free by 2018.
-Likewise, some Virginia universities have also adopted smoke-free policies, including Regent University and Eastern Virginia Medical School.
+If you live in public housing or university housing, you are more likely to be the beneficiary of laws that restrict or prohibit smoking in apartments or common areas.
+The Department of Housing and Urban Development (HUD), which regulates public housing across the nation, required all public housing units to go smoke free by 2018.
+Likewise, some Virginia universities have adopted smoke-free policies, including Regent University, Virginia Union University, Randolph-Macon College, and Eastern Virginia Medical School.

-To see if your city or county has a law prohibiting or restricting smoking in private or public residences, visit the American Nonsmokers' Rights Foundation; this organization also has extensive resources for tenants concerned with secondhand smoke (as well as information on e-cigarettes and vaping).
-To check if your university is smoke or tobacco free, visit the Tobacco Free College Campus Initiative.
+To see if your city or county has a law prohibiting or restricting smoking in private or public residences, visit the American Nonsmokers' Rights Foundation's website, which contains extensive resources for tenants concerned with secondhand smoke (as well as information on e-cigarettes and vaping).

-If you have found that either your lease or a local law prohibits or restricts smoking in rental units, you should first try talking to your landlord about the situation.
+If you have found that either your lease or a local law prohibits or restricts smoking in rental units, try talking to your landlord about the situation.
 If other tenants are affected by secondhand smoke, see if they will join you in expressing concerns to the landlord.
 You should explain the lease provisions or laws and ask your landlord to enforce them to get the offending neighbor to stop smoking.
-You may feel more comfortable writing your landlord a letter or sending an email, rather than talking face-to-face.
-Putting your research in writing and asking for reasonable solutions can often be effective in solving the problem.
-Keep copies of all letters, emails, or notes of meetings with your landlord in case you need them for any future legal actions.

 If you want to sue for money damages only (such as for dry cleaning or medical bills related to the secondhand smoke), you could consider bringing a lawsuit in small claims court.
 In Virginia, you can sue for up to $5,000 in small claims court.

-Remember that lawsuits like this can be costly, time consuming, and damaging to relationships.
+Remember that lawsuits can be costly, time-consuming, and damaging to relationships.
 You should consult a lawyer before making the decision to sue and consider whether bringing the lawsuit is worth the trouble.

 Talk to a Lawyer